 - Pervious paver parking lot: rainwater filters through pavement stratum to underlying soils capturing pollutants

-- Art/Sculpture: HHE staff person served on Linn County Public Arts Board during the selection of the artists providing pieces for both interior and exterior spaces
+- Art/Sculpture: HHE staff served on Linn County Public Arts Board during the selection of the artists for interior and exterior art pieces

 - Native landscaping: low to no irrigation needs

 In the past decade, the City of Fairfax, IA has been growing to the north, but the new growth is separated from the older city core by Prairie Creek.
 Hall & Hall Engineers (HHE) provided the city with a design for a new pedestrian trail and bridge to span Prairie Creek, offering pedestrians and bicyclists a safe connection between the new and old areas of Fairfax.

 The trail and bridge included quarter-mile of eleven-foot wide x six-inch thick PCC trail and a 230’ long, fourteen-foot wide, pre-engineered steel truss trail bridge.
 It is the first of a multi-phase project to complete the connections between the northern and southern portions of the city and it utilized federal funding through the Transportation Enhancement portion of the Surface Transportation Program.

 HHE assisted Fairfax through each phase of the project, including concept planning, identifying funding sources, property acquisition, permitting, design, and construction engineering.

 - Assistance in applying for and securing Federal funding